alonrotem/NetDimensionsApiWrapper/README.md

 This function receives 1 or more user IDs, and will delete all of them.

 - **GetUser** (single)
 This function receives a user’s ID or an email address, and returns the user’s details (if found), including all its attributes and their assigned organization.
+Note that not all the user's fields are returned by the **GetUser** function.
+The ones which are returned are listed in the table below, [User fields](#user-fields).

 ### Organization methods
  - **CreateOrganization** (single)